Skip to main content

 Sound Booth

-Our isolated sound recording booth serves a range of purposes--from basic recording to perceptual and psycholinguistic experimentation.
+Our isolated sound recording booth serves a range of purposes--from basic recording to perceptual, psycholinguistic, and ultrasonic experimentation.